-Installation requirements are ac power, grounding, and signal cable connections to the Drive.
-Since the drive is isolated from ac ground, a ground strap must be connected between the dc grounds of the controller and the drives.
+Installation requirements are ac power grounding, and signal cable connections to the Drive.
+Since the drive is isolated from ac ground, a ground strap must be connected between the dc grounds of the controller and Drives.
 The drive Power Supply will be connected to frame (ac) ground.
-Detailed instructions are in Volume I of the hardware maintenance manual.
+Detailed instructions are in Volume 1 of the hardware maintenance manual.